-Why Is Round Ice Used?
+Why Are Round Ice Cubes Used?

 Spherical ice is not used just to impress you.
 Bartenders use different types of ice for specific purposes, for the most part.
-To understand why spherical ice is used, we can consider something like a whiskey with an ice cube.
-As you may know, some people like a splash of water in their bourbon, rye, Scotch, Irish whiskey, etc. (it's bigger with Scotch).
+To understand why round ice is used, we can consider something like a whiskey with an ice cube.
+As you may know, some people like a splash of water in their bourbon, rye, Scotch, Irish whiskey, etc. (it’s bigger with Scotch).
 They say that this brings out the taste.
 Some people like one or two ice cubes to chill the liquor, and, to dilute it somewhat.
 Here is the problem.
 An ice cube chills and dilutes the whiskey, and then keeps on diluting it as it melts.
-Of course, this is going to happen with any ice, but what if you could slow down the melting of the ice, while still using actual ice (instead of "fake" ice)?
+Of course, this is going to happen with any ice, but what if you could slow down the melting of the ice, while still using actual ice (instead of “fake” ice)?

 Round ice helps solve this problem.
 You see, it’s about volume and surface area.
 A sphere exposes less surface area for the same amount of volume than a cube of ice.
 So, if you have a cube that is the same volume as a sphere, the sphere will actually have a lot less surface area, over 24 percent less.
 The less surface area that is exposed to the warm liquid, the slower the ice will melt.
 Therefore, a sphere of ice will melt more slowly in a drink than a cube of ice.
 This way, you can chill the drink without quickly diluting it.
 It’s science!

-You may notice that fairly large ice balls are used, that fill the glass, or almost fill it.
+You may notice that fairly large ice balls are used, that fill the glass or almost fill it.
 This is in order to chill the drink quickly while exposing it to as little surface area as possible.